rubenmoray/htm-activity-recognition/README.md

-#   Activity Recognition for Computer Vision: A Proposed Framework for Continual Learning using Hierarchical Temporal Memory from Numenta
+#   Activity Recognition for Computer Vision: A Proposed Framework for Continual Learning using Hierarchical Temporal Memory (HTM) from Numenta

 ## Project Overview